A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial Cancer Care in Massachusetts: Results

-Table \ref{tab2} details the distribution of patient demographics based on which NSDoH profile they resided at EC diagnosis.
+Table \ref{tab2} details the distribution of patient demographics based on the NSDoH profile at which they resided at the time of EC diagnosis.
 Race-ethnicity, birthplace, insurance status at diagnosis, and initial point of care facility characteristics were significantly associated with NSDoH profiles.
-For example, among patients residing in neighborhoods belonging to NSDoH profile pattern 2, 45.8\% were foreign-born, 59.41\% had Medicare or public insurance, and 39.4\% were initially treated at academic medical centers.
+For example, among patients residing in neighborhoods belonging to NSDoH Profile 2, 49\% were foreign-born, 42.6\% had Medicare or public insurance, and 37.6\% were initially treated at academic medical centers.

 Figure \ref{fig2} summarizes the results of the regression analysis.
-Although not statistically significant, compared to patients who resided in neighborhoods belonging to the NSDoH Profile 1, patients in the NSDoH Profile 2 have lower odds [OR = 0.77, 95\% Credible Interval (0.56,1.07)] of receiving optimal care after adjusting for year of diagnosis, age at diagnosis, insurance status at diagnosis, and initial type of care facility.
+Although not statistically significant, compared to patients who resided in neighborhoods belonging to the NSDoH Profile 1 (advantaged NHW), patients in the NSDoH Profile 2 (disadvantaged racially/ethnically diverse (BHL+), more renter-occupied housing with limited EN proficiency) had lower odds [OR = 0.80, 95\% Credible Interval (0.58,1.11)] of receiving optimal care after adjusting for year of diagnosis, age at diagnosis, insurance status at diagnosis, and initial type of care facility.

 We also examined the relationship between NSDoH profiles and the type of initial care facility (academic medical center versus other facilities).
-The results, adjusted for year, age, and insurance status at diagnosis, are detailed in \textbf{Supplementary Materials \ref{secB}}.
-Compared to profile 1, patients who resided in NSDoH profiles 3 and 6 were significantly associated with higher odds of receiving care at an academic medical center, while those in NSDoH profile 5 had lower odds.
+The results, adjusted for year, age, and insurance status at diagnosis, are detailed in \textbf{Supplemental Materials Section \ref{secB}}.
+Compared to NSDoH Profile 1 (advantaged NHW), patients who resided in NSDoH Profiles 4 (racially/ethnically diverse (A+) and greater economic security and educational attainment) and 5 (racially/ethnically diverse (ABHL+), more renter-occupied housing with limited EN proficiency ) were significantly associated with higher odds of receiving care at an academic medical center, while those in NSDoH Profile 3 (working class lower educational attainment) had lower odds, though not statistically significant.